tryone144/github_action_webhook_deployment/README.md

 1. Set deployment status to `success` on GitHub
 1. Send the logs to configured maintainers and the committer

+Access to the GitHub API for downloading the release asset and updating the deployment status is handled via a GitHub App.
+This app manages retrieval of short-lived and restricted access tokens.
+To provide these permissions, the app has to be installed by the owner of the repository.

 ## Webserver Configuration